Skip to main content

 1. User navigates to the agent account in the Runlayer UI

-2. User creates a delegation, selecting which server sessions to include
+2. User creates a delegation to the agent account

 3. Agent account requests an OBO token using the user’s ID